sap-tutorials/Tutorials/tutorials/hana-clients-cf/hana-clients-cf.md

 ### Knowledge check

-Congratulations, you have built, deployed and run an app that queries SAP HANA in Cloud Foundry and XS advanced as well as become familiar with the command line interface.
+Congratulations, you have built, deployed, and run an app that queries SAP HANA in Cloud Foundry and XS advanced as well as become familiar with the command line interface.